dalijolijo/bisq-my-add/README.md

 # How to list an asset
 See https://github.com/bisq-network/bisq-docs/blob/master/exchange/howto/list-asset.adoc

 ## Step 0.
-Fork and dedicated branch
+Fork and create dedicated branch
 Fork https://github.com/bisq-network/bisq-assets to own GitHub repository

 __Create dedicated branch in your fork__